alexyorke/alexyorke.github.io/_posts/2020-09-03-commoncrawl_faq.md

 ---
-title: "Commoncrawl FAQ"
+title: "Generate list of all domain names and IP addresses without duplicates"
 date: 2020-09-03
 ---

-# Generate list of all domain names and IP addresses without duplicates

 This script is not finished because it will combine canocalized domains with non-canocalized ones (e.g. com.google and google.com.)
 It requires the `awscli` to be installed, but you do not need to have an AWS account.
 Domains and IP addresses might contain ports (such as google.com:1234)